bespoken/bespoken-docs/end-to-end/ivr.md

 ```

 When this is set, the `recognitionHints` values will be the **only** values sent to Google's speech to text.
 The more detailed they are, the better the results will be.

+### Matching `finishOnPhrase` values
+By default, we apply fuzzy matching when possible on `finishOnPhrase` values to identify the end of an interaction.
+Fuzzy matching means that we look for a value that is not equal but "similar enough".
+We do this to bypass ocassional speech to text mismatches that could prevent call interactions from continuing.
+The confidence level that we use is controlled by the `sttThreshold` property, it allows a numeric value between 0 and 1 .
+The default value is 0.8, setting it lower will be more forgiving with the transcripts, while setting it to 1 would make the tests look for the exact value that was defined as a `finishOnPhrase`.

 ## Project Sample
 You can find the American Airlines tests we used in this page [here](https://github.com/bespoken-samples/ivr-test-samples).